0000Blaze/0000Blaze/README.md

 ## I'm a Student and Developer!!

-- 🔭 I’m currently working on react native app and server HTTP deployment integration
+- 🔭 I’m currently working at LIS Nepal (Yomari)
-- 🌱 I’m currently learning data analytics and visualization
+- 🌱 I’m currently learning data science and visualization
 - 👯 I’m looking to collaborate on fun projects that can be related to anything
-- 🥅 2023 Goals: Learn more about data science
+- 🥅 2023 Goals: Integrate my knowledge and work on awesome projects
 - 📫 How to reach me: At any of my social links or email listed at rohanchhetry.com.np
 - ⚡ Fun fact: I am currently focusing on bodybuilding
 <!--